-Our Church Services will continue to be offered as Virtual Services through January 2021.
+Our Church Services are now both Virtual and Live!
 We hope you will join us for Live Streamed Services on Sundays at 11 am or watch the services later on Facebook or our Website.

 Danish Lutheran Church and Cultural Center